re-data/re-data/getting_started/toy_shop_analysis/README.md

 Assuming run is successfull we go to our data warehouse and look for schema `toy_shop_analysis` (this is schema we passed to in `~/.dbt/profiles.yml`)

-There should be 2 tables created in you data warehouse:
+There should be 2 tables created in your data warehouse:
 ```
 toy_shop_analysis.re_data_columns  toy_shop_analysis.re_data_tables
 ```